 - 1. Reviews C-ILE guidelines and expectations, IRB and iRIS requirements, and reference bibliography tools and techniques, as required. - 2.
 Identifies the key elements or dimensions of the project and structures that go into a background and significance section, clearly articulating the public health context.
 The C-ILE should be related to a student's concentration. - 3.
-Identifies a JCPH C-ILE Mentor (if applicable) in consultation with the C-ILE Instructor. - 4.
+Identifies a JCPH C-ILE mentor (if applicable) in consultation with the C-ILE instructor. - 4.
 Develops a well-defined research question(s) and/or problem statement and specific aims for the proposed project. - 5.
 Designs a methodology or process plan that is in alignment with the research question or project, respectively.
 This may include the target population, recruitment approach, data collection, data storage, project implementation, analytic strategy, search strategy, selection criteria, and/or other steps. - 6.
 Determines if the C-ILE requires the completion of CITI training and the Conflict of Interest (COI) form; and IRB approval if the C-ILE involves human subjects, analysis of materials originating from human subjects, or data obtained from people (TJU or elsewhere).
 The Jefferson Office of Human Research has detailed instructions on completing the online IRB and iRIS proposal submission. - 7.
-Identifies the public health competencies (see Degree Requirements) expected to be addressed through the C-ILE (competencies may differ among students depending on the nature of the project and the student's concentration).
+Identifies the public health competencies (see JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page) expected to be addressed through the C-ILE (competencies may differ among students depending on the nature of the project and the student's concentration).

-When preparing the C-ILE Proposal with support from the C-ILE Instructor, the student should:
+When preparing the C-ILE proposal with support from the C-ILE instructor, the student should:

-1. Use the designated content and format (below).

-- 2. Include a signed Capstone-ILE Mentor-Mentee Agreement (LPHT students only; see Handbooks & Forms). - 3.
-Identify public health competencies expected to be addressed through the C-ILE (see Degree Requirements). - 4.
+- 1. Use the designated content and format (below). - 2.
+Include a signed Capstone-ILE Mentor-Mentee Agreement (LPHT students only; see Handbooks & Forms). - 3.
+Identify public health competencies expected to be addressed through the C-ILE (see JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page). - 4.
 Determine if issues involving intellectual property/patents and/or human subjects/samples need to be addressed. - 5.
 Identify a specific trimester in which to present their C-ILE. - 6.
 Ensure that IRB approval is acquired, if appropriate - 7.
-Follow deadlines for C-ILE Proposal components, as outlined in the course syllabus. - 8.
-Obtain approval from the C-ILE Committee (Instructors and Mentors, as appropriate).
+Follow deadlines for C-ILE proposal components, as outlined in the course syllabus. - 8.
+Obtain approval from the C-ILE committee (instructors and mentors, as appropriate).

 Students must successfully complete all C-ILE assignments in either PBH 611 or PBH 613 before they can enroll in PBH 612 or PBH 614, respectively.
 Students who do not successfully complete all assignments will receive an IP (In Progress) grade.
-They must fill out an MPH Capstone-ILE In Progress Agreement (see Handbooks & Forms) and work with their C-ILE Instructor to successfully complete all the assignments before they can register for PBH 612 or 614, respectively.
+They must fill out an MPH Capstone-ILE In Progress Agreement (see Handbooks & Forms) and work with their C-ILE instructor to successfully complete all the assignments before they can register for PBH 612 or 614, respectively.
 LEAP students follow an intensive program that requires adherence to the prescribed academic plan.
 Thus, they must complete PBH 611 in the spring trimester in order to proceed to PBH 612 in the summer trimester.
 Failure to complete PBH 611 by the start of the summer trimester may result in delayed graduation.